derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 Since `artboards.length` is a number, we explicitly use the constructor form of String to convert the Number to a String.
 We additionally use the `+` (concatenation operator) twice to make one large string from three smaller strings.
 This latter fact will soon be explored more in the *Operators* section.

 The takeaway is that the String type prevents the engine from processing its characters as keywords or other value types.
-For example, 'null', 'undefined', 'true', 'false', and '360' are all String values because they are wrapped in quotes.
+For example, `'null'`, `'undefined'`, `'true'`, `'false'`, and `'360'` are all String values because they are wrapped in quotes.
 If we removed the quotes they would instead be examples of the `null`, `undefined`, Boolean, Boolean, and Number types respectively.

 ### Complex Values

 Any value that isn't one of the five primitive values is a complex value.
 The only complex value type in JavaScript is the `Object`.
 An object is considered either *basic* or *specific*.
-In either case its properties can contain primitive values *and* complex values.
+In either case, each of its properties (attached identifiers) can contain a primitive *or* complex value.
 In contrast, a primitive can be *only* one of the five primitive types (`null`, `undefined`, `Boolean`, `Number`, or `String`).

 #### Object

 `Object`s in JavaScript are what empower coders with a massive amount of creative freedom.
-Since we can create custom identifiers and assign them primitive and other complex values, we can represent virtually anything.
+Since we can create custom identifiers and assign each a primitive or complex value, we can represent virtually anything.
 We can model real-world concepts just as easily as fantasy concepts.
 We can mix and match to our desire.
 We can use existing specific objects like `Date`, `Error`, and `Math` or create our own like `Color`, `Pen`, and `Artboard`.
 This range of freedom is what enables the wide variety of interactive games, tools, and software we love, to exist.

 Do you remember the first two of four ideas I aimed to instill in the *Bits and Bytes* section of the *Breaking Barriers* chapter?
 Here is a refresher:

 1. Computers, these complex machines, rely solely on extremely basic concepts
 2. There is no magic in coding, just simple ideas stacked atop each other

 These same two ideas that applied to bits manifest in `Object`s too.
-Instead of the binary nature of bits we're working with six value types contained in an `Object`.
+Instead of the binary nature of bits we're working with six value types.
+Any value of a given type can then be attached to an `Object` using an identifier.
 Admittedly this is a little more complex, but basic concepts and ideas stacked atop each other are still at the core.

 The distinction between a basic and specific object is simple.
 A basic `Object` is only ever one that is created via:

 - object literal form (`{}`)
 - object constructor form with the `Object` keyword (`new Object()`)

+Both are examples of the *Object object*.
+Sounds funny I know. `Object` is the most basic type of object where all others are specific.

 Specific objects are almost always created with the object constructor form where the `Object` keyword is replaced.
 Here are three examples of the construction of specific objects: